 There were so many questions bouncing around inside Marcy’s head, she wasn’t sure which to ask first.
 The first ended up being the vague “Willow, what in the world is going on here?” which was quickly followed by “Who is that man standing in my front room?” and “Why are you packing my things?”
 When Willow didn’t answer, Marcy sighed and reached underneath her bed to pull out her duffel bag.
 “You know, I was just kidding about the whole being kidnapped thing, right?” she added weakly.

 “Uh, Wil?”
 The blonde guy had come to the doorway, and Marcy tried not to blush.
 “This girl is your best friend this cycle, right?”

-“Uh-yup,” Willow responded, her head in Marcy’s closet.
+“Uh-yup,” Willow responded her head in Marcy’s closet.

 “Well, do you think that maybe we should try to explain what’s going on before we do kind of kidnap her?”
-Willow pulled her head out of the closet, and raised an eyebrow.
+Willow pulled her head out of the closet and raised an eyebrow.
 “I mean, we can’t tell her everything, but enough to keep her from freaking out.
 Just saying.”

 Marcy watched the two of them back and forth for a moment.
 While they seemed to have a silent conversation.
-She had always thought that she had been Willow’s longest and closet friend, but now, watching the two of them together, she could see that wasn’t true.
+She had always thought that she had been Willow’s longest and closest friend, but now, watching the two of them together, she could see that wasn’t true.
 Willow’d know this guy, whoever he was, much longer.
 So why had Marcy never heard a single thing about him?